subutai-io/documentation/user/pages/03.software-components/07.control-center/01.download-install/docs.md

 ---
-title: 'Download, Install and Access the Control Center'
+title: 'Download and Access the Control Center'
-menu: Download and Access
+menu: Download and Access the Control Center
 visible: true
 taxonomy:
     category:
         - docs
 ---

-### Download and Access the Control Center

 #### Requirements